OGC Honors Program

 PROGRAM OVERVIEW

-The new DoD OGC Honors Program will provide highly qualified, entry-level attorneys with the opportunity to gain exposure to a broad variety of subject matter areas over a two-year period.
+The DoW OGC Honors Program provides highly qualified, entry-level attorneys with the opportunity to gain exposure to a broad variety of subject matter areas over a two-year period.
 The Program includes rotations in at least two different divisions within OGC, and more as time and mission permit.
-Participants will complete complex legal assignments and provide advice in a variety of legal practice areas, including:
+Participants complete complex legal assignments and provide advice in a variety of legal practice areas, including:

 • International law